MrJeyhun/mapspot-controlpanel/README.md

-Control Panel Boilerplate
-See changelog.md
+Control panel for MapSpot project